openziti/ziti-doc/docfx_project/ziti/security/authentication/authentication.md

 An internal username/password authentication system is provided for smaller deployments of Ziti.
 It is highly suggested that all username/password authenticators be replaced by x509 certificate/JWT authentication mechanisms.
-Passwords are stored individually salted and one-way cryptographically hashed using Argon2id.
+Passwords are stored individually salted and one-way cryptographically hashed using [Argon2id](https://en.wikipedia.org/wiki/Argon2).

 Password policies may be enforced via [Authentication Policies](authentication-policies.md).
 Administrative [management of passwords](password-management.md) is also available.

+Username/password authentication, while supported, is only suggested to be used for testing and R&D activities.
+For production environments JWT and X509 authentication is recommended.

 # Secondary Authentication